Bike And Barge Tours & Trips

 Paris to Bruges (Brugge), Bike & Barge in France and Belgium

-Hugh, traveled in July
+JULIA, traveled in September

 France and Belgium's waterways connect cycling routes of 30-60km daily, as the barge transports luggage between Versailles, Chantilly, and Ghent.
 Nightly stops in historic towns like Tournai and Oudenaarde showcase local culture.